 Operational work will allow us to move beyond research synthesis and clarification, generating original project findings and the engagement of key innovators in different countries.
 In other words, our ambition is to change and promote, as well as to analyse and understand.

 Giving a prominent place in the fieldwork to networks of innovative schools builds on one of the main findings emerging from ILE – the importance of the “meso” level.
-Related CERI work on governance and complexity privileges the role of networks.
+Related CERI work on privileges the role of networks.
 To examine existing chains, clusters and networks means to focus on configurations that already implement common approaches with a certain degree of “scale”.
 In short, they have a wealth of interesting (often untapped) practice to share.

 These have been selected by the project team based on diverse sources of information, rather than proposed by countries.
 We are addressing these networks directly with a questionnaire, focusing on the overall approaches taken, specific questions on the pedagogies, and how the network itself influences the approaches and pedagogies.
 We are addressing both network organisers and leaders/practitioners nearer to teaching and learning.